Boosting Shark product sales through experiential retailer touchscreens.

 Challenge

-Improve the spatial retail experience and customer engagement within John Lewis stores by introducing a POS touchscreen to assist and provide comprehensive knowledge about Shark Floorcare products.
+Improve the spatial retail experience and increase engagement within John Lewis by introducing a POS touchscreen that assists customers with detailed, accessible information about Shark Floorcare products.

 Users